Pranayama, a form of Yoga breathing

 - Pranayama control aging.

-- Pranayama makes oxygen circulation smooth, helps in weight regulation by melting fat as more oxygen burns more fats.
+- Pranayama smooths oxygen circulation and helps regulate weight by melting fat as more oxygen burns more fats.

 - Pranayama is the key to Intelligence.

-- It provides lightness to the body; acts as a disease’s destructor brings vigor and power.
+- It provides lightness to the body, acts as a disease’s destructor, and brings vigour and power.

-- Pranayama helps in lung expansion thereby improves its efficiency and makes it healthy.
+- Pranayama helps in lung expansion, improving its efficiency and health.

-- It also helps in contending blood pressure and heart diseases; makes digestion smooth.
+- It also helps manage blood pressure and heart diseases and smooths digestion.

 - It cures phlegm, mucus, and tonsillitis problems.
-Makes your gums and teeth healthy.
+It makes your gums and teeth healthy.

-- Pranayama brings stillness and calmness to the mind, increased concentration, and stability of mind.
+- Pranayama brings stillness and calmness to the mind, increased concentration, and stability.
 Pranayama is good for physical, mental, and spiritual happiness.

 - It makes you free from constipation and indigestion problems.

 - Pranamaya stimulates the autonomic nervous system, sympathetic nervous system, and parasympathetic nervous systems.
 It helps to ease stress, anxiety, and tension.
-It also eases depression, dullness, and lethargy.
+It also reduces depression, dullness, and lethargy.

 1 thought on “Pranayama Benefits, Significance, Importance and Meaning”